 wine --version

-Step 3.
+Step 4.
 Run Windows Apps Using Wine on Linux Mint

 To start the Wine program, you must give the full path to the .exe

 program.
-For example, we will start the Notepad++ program through wine:
+For example, we will start the Notepad++ program through Wine:

 wget https://github.com/notepad-plus-plus/notepad-plus-plus/releases/download/v8.4.4/npp.8.4.4.Installer.exe

-Use wine to install your downloaded .exe
+Use wine to install you’re downloaded .exe

 application: